-I am a PhD student in American Studies with an emphasis in religion in America, urban issues, African American studies, and the intersection between the Christian church and American culture.
-I presented a paper titled "Lutherans as Civil Rights Activists in Chicago" at the MAASA conference (Spring 2012) and a second paper at the Lutheran Historical Conference titled "The Impact of White Flight on Urban Lutheran Congregations."
-Before coming to SLU, I earned a B.A. in Philosophy at Valparaiso University and studied the Humanities in their interdisciplinary honors college, Christ College.
-I completed a Master of Divinity at Concordia Seminary in 2011 where I studied Christian theology, ethics, and religion in America.
-I am an ordained Lutheran pastor and serve as assistant pastor at Chapel of the Cross in North County St. Louis.
-I can be reached at email@example.com
+Mark is a PhD student in American Studies with an emphasis in twentieth-century urban social and cultural studies, race and identity, and religion in America.
+He presented a paper titled "Lutherans as Civil Rights Activists in Chicago" at the MAASA conference (spring 2012) and a second paper at the Lutheran Historical Conference titled "The Impact of White Flight on Urban Lutheran Congregations" (fall 2012).
+Before coming to SLU, he earned a B.A. in Philosophy at Valparaiso University and studied the Humanities in their interdisciplinary honors college, Christ College.
+He completed a Master of Divinity at Concordia Seminary in 2011 where he studied Christian theology, ethics, and religion in America.
+He is an ordained Lutheran pastor and serves as assistant pastor at Chapel of the Cross in North County St. Louis.
+He can be reached at firstname.lastname@example.org

 Susan Savage Lee has a Bachelor's in Creative Writing from Webster University, a Bachelor's in Spanish from SLU, a Master's in Spanish from SLU, and a Master's in English from the University of South Florida.
 Susan also has a certification in Comparative Literary Studies.
 She is currently working on her Ph.D.
 Her interests include: the connections between Native American and Arab-American identity in literature and film, transnationalism, and cultural studies.